CRJ 102 Criminal Law

 Core Course Performance Objectives (CCPOs)

-1. Describe the development of criminal law.
-(CCC 4, 5; PGC 1)
+1. Examine the core principles and foundations of criminal law, including but not limited to Delaware law.
+(CCC 5; PGC 1)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.